 2 – Documenting and prioritising issues

-The maintenance manager has to handle all incoming bug reports and change requests.
+The software maintenance manager has to handle all incoming bug reports and change requests.
 Here, ReQtest shines again by providing the tools necessary to document, prioritise and keep track of requests as they enter the work flow.

 ReQtest can be used to create handy checklists that help testers stay on top of things.
 Checklists are ideal for simpler tasks that do not require exhaustive documentation.

 Otherwise, a maintenance manager has to ensure that incoming information is all clearly documented in order to feed it into the next iteration and help testers and developers pick up the baton as smoothly as possible.
-Good documentation is at the heart of maintenance practises and key to achieve the team’s goals.
+Good documentation is at the heart of software maintenance practices and key to achieve the team’s goals.

 3 – Decision time